Terracotta-OSS/terracotta-utilities/README.md

     If an artifact on which `test-tools` relies makes a breaking change, introduce new artifact containing the breaking components -- not a new version of the `test-tools` artifact.

-## Notes

-* While the project is currently designed to produce artifacts operable under Java 8, the complete Javadoc will not be produced unless a Java 11 runtime is used during the build.
-(The plugin used to generate diagrams included in the Javadoc requires running under Java 11.)